 Green with Envy

-2. Sam’s Club, BJ’s and Costco, not only stock their warehouses with just about every item for your home or office at great prices, but they also can save on the earth, too.
-By buying in bulk, you’ll save money and on packaging, as well.
+2. Sam’s Club, BJ’s and Costco not only stock their warehouses with just about every item for your home or office at great prices, but they can save on the earth, too.
+By buying in bulk, you’ll save money and on packaging.
 Think about it: If you spring for products that are high-quality, they will last longer, thereby saving the tug both on your wallet and on the earth.

 3. If you are allergic to cleaning products or think they are too costly, consider making your own.
 Safe and effective, non-toxic cleaning products can literally be right within your reach.
 Not only will you improve your air quality, but you may help preserve the ozone layer, because you won’t contribute to the large quantities of aerosol spray being used.

 How can I make my own cleaning products?
 Just mix a little vinegar, lemon, soap and baking soda.
-Making your own cleaning products can trim your consumption of packaging, money; the best part is that you will know exactly what your products consist of.
+Making your own cleaning products can trim your consumption of packaging and money.
+But, the best part is that you will know exactly what your products consist of.